bytebase/bytebase.com-old/content/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo.md

 The main idea here is simple: separate the building process from the release.

-- In job one, build Linux binaries.
+- Job one builds all Linux binaries.
-- In job two, build macOS binaries.
+- Job two builds all macOS binaries.
-- Job three depends on job one and job two.
-Then it does the final release.
+- Job three packages the binaries from job one and two into the final release.

 Job one and two skip the release with the skip-publish argument.
 Job three skips the building and uses the files generated in jobs one and two with the extra_files setting.